Slow Cooker Rice and Beans

 How do I keep rice from sticking to my slow cooker?

 Most of the time, I use the crockpot liners.
 However, sometimes, I do run out.
-When I don’t have any liners, I like to spray mine with non-stick cooking spray.
-You could also rub the inside of your crockpot or slow cooker with butter or oil.
-Another important tip is ensuring to have enough liquid in the slow cooker.
-If liquid runs dry, the rice and the beans (and anything else in there) will end up stuck to the pot.
+When I do not have any liners, I like to spray mine with non-stick cooking spray or rub the inside of your crockpot or slow cooker with butter or oil.
+Another important tip is to ensure enough liquid in the slow cooker.
+If the liquid runs dry, the rice and the beans (and anything else in there) will end up stuck in the pot.

 The most obvious reason to rinse rice before cooking is to clean it of its impurities.
-Rice may contain dirt, hulls, insects, insect parts, debris, and microplastics.
-Also to remove any excess starch to prevent the rice from being sticky.
-Starch is the main reason for sticky, gummy rice.
-If you want fluffy rice, make sure you get rid of all the starch.
-Rinse it until the water runs clear.
+Rice can contain many things, including dirt, hulls, insects, insect parts, debris, and microplastics.
+Excess starch, which is the main reason for sticky, gummy rice, also needs to be removed to prevent it from becoming sticky.
+For fluffy rice, rinse it until the water runs clear.

 Why is my rice mushy?

-Besides not rinsing the starch away, mushy rice can also be caused by too much water or liquid in the pot.
-Be careful when measuring because the rice will absorb as much liquid as possible until it is as soggy as possible.
-Even though it is difficult to do so in a slow cooker, you may have overcooked it.
-Since you cannot cook it at too high of a temperature, it may just be cooked too long.
+One of the main reasons for mushy rice is too much starch.
+The way to get rid of it is to rinse your rice.
+Besides not rinsing the starch, mushy rice can also be caused by too much water or liquid in the pot.
+Be careful when measuring because your rice will absorb as much liquid as possible until it is as soggy as possible.

 More slow cooker recipes to try: